-The leniency programme is available for cartel members.
-The Regulation on Leniency does not apply to other forms of antitrust infringement.
+The leniency programme is only applicable for cartel cases.
+It does not apply to other forms of antitrust infringement.
 Section 3 of the Regulation on Leniency provides for a definition of cartel that encompasses price fixing, customer, supplier or market sharing, restricting output or placing quotas and bid rigging.

-A cartel member may apply for leniency up to the point that the investigation report is officially served.
-Depending on the application order, there may be total immunity from, or reduction of, a fine.
-What is the importance of being 'first in' to cooperate?
+A cartel member may apply for leniency until the investigation report is officially served on it.
+Depending on the timing of the application, the applicant may benefit from full immunity or fine reduction.

-The first firm to file an appropriately prepared application for leniency before the investigation report is officially served may benefit from total immunity.
-Employees or managers of the first applicant would also be totally immune.
-However, for there to be total immunity, the applicant must not be the coercer.
-If this is the case (ie, if the applicant has forced the other cartel members to participate in the cartel), there would only be a reduction of between 33 and 50 per cent for the firm and between 33 and 100 per cent for the employees or managers.
+The first one to file an appropriately prepared application for leniency before the investigation report is officially served may benefit from full immunity.
+Employees or managers of the first applicant can also benefit from the full immunity granted to the applicant firm.
+However, there are several conditions an applicant must meet to receive full immunity from all charges.
+One of them is not to be the coercer of the reported cartel.
+If this is the case (ie, if the applicant has forced the other cartel members to participate in the cartel), the applicant firm and its employees may only receive a reduction of between 33 and 100 per cent.
+The other conditions are as follows: